'Covid resurgence unlikely to impact mid, large-sized construction firms'

-New Delhi, April 26 (IANS) The ongoing second wave of Covid-19 could cause some disruptions in the overall construction activity in India but is not likely to materially impact the performance of most mid- and large-sized construction companies, ratings agency ICRA said.
+New Delhi: The ongoing second wave of Covid-19 could cause some disruptions in the overall construction activity in India but is not likely to materially impact the performance of most mid- and large-sized construction companies, ratings agency ICRA said.

 Most of these companies are focussed on non-urban infrastructure projects which are primarily located in remote areas, or at a distance from metros or large cities, it said.